kevinolega/callcentertrainingtips/_posts/2018-08-22-cost-hired.md

 Not really.
 Their resources were still used in the process.

-I added Php 50 per day post hire because some people need their coffee.
+I added Php 50 per day post-hire because some people need their coffee.

 Whenever I feel like quitting my job, I went back to this list of expenses to remind myself of what it cost me to get hired in my current job.